Inclusiveness

 Illustration of raised hands with rainbow bracelets holding Pride flags and a sign that says "Love is Love"..

 In June we celebrate Lesbian, Gay, Bisexual, Transgender, Queer/Questioning Pride!
 Many Pride events in the United States are held in June to commemorate the anniversary of the Stonewall Rebellion on June 28, 1969.
 Celebrations often include festivals, performances, rallies, parades, family events, film screenings, and other events.
-These events honor the history of the LGBTQ+ social movement and celebrate progress made by the community.
+These events honor the history of the LGBTQIA+ social movement and celebrate progress made by the community.